foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 # ...
 ```

-Forge automatically looks for `Scarb.toml` in the directory you are running the tests in or in any of its parents.
+`snforge` automatically looks for `Scarb.toml` in the directory you are running the tests in or in any of its parents.

 ## `sncast`